Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Cohomology of the reductions

 Let $\Omega$ act on $\widehat{\Gamma} =\Hom (\Gamma , \overline{k} ^{\times})$ via its natural action on the target.
 For $\chi \in \widehat{\Gamma}$, we define a $k[\Gamma]$-module $V_{\chi}$ in the following way: the underlying vector space is the field $k[\chi]\subset \overline{k}$ generated by the values of $\chi$ and $\Gamma$ acts via the character $\chi \colon \Gamma \rightarrow k[\chi]^{\times}$. \begin{Prop} The $k[\Gamma]$-module $V_{\chi}$ is simple and its isomorphism class depends only on the $\Omega$-orbit of $\chi$.
 Moreover, we have a bijection between the set of $\Omega$-orbits of $\widehat{\Gamma}$ and the set of isomorphism classes of simple $k[\Gamma]$-modules induced by $\chi \mapsto V_{\chi}$.
 In particular, the following decomposition holds;

 \end{Prop}

-As we need to treat $p=2$ case, we define \emph{an orthogonal representation} $(V, Q)$ of $\Gamma$ over $k$ to be a $k[\Gamma]$-module $V$ endowed with a non-degenerate $\Gamma$-invariant quadratic form $Q$.
+\begin{Rem} Let $V_1$ and $V_2$ be $k[\Gamma]$-modules and $Q$ a possibly degenerate $\Gamma$-invariant quadratic form on $V=V_1\oplus V_2$.
+It is easy to see that if $V_1$ and the contragredient $V_2^{\vee}$ of $V_2$ do not have any common simple factors, then $V_1$ and $V_2$ are orthogonal with respect to $Q$. \end{Rem} As we need to treat $p=2$ case, we define \emph{an orthogonal representation} $(V, Q)$ of $\Gamma$ over $k$ to be a $k[\Gamma]$-module $V$ endowed with a non-degenerate $\Gamma$-invariant quadratic form $Q$.
 If $p\neq 2$, non-degenerate quadratic forms $Q$ correspond to non-degenerate symmetric bilinear forms $b_Q$ and thus this notion coincides with the usual one.

 \begin{Prop} Assume that $p\neq 2$.
 Let $(V, Q)$ be an orthogonal representation of $\Gamma$ over $k$. \begin{enumerate}[(1)] \item Suppose that $(V, Q)$ is indecomposable.
 Then exactly one of the following holds. \begin{enumerate}[(i)] \item The underlying $k[\Gamma]$-module $V$ is simple and isomorphic to $V_{\chi}$ with $\chi ^2=1$. \item $V$ is isomorphic to $U\oplus U^{\vee}$, where $U$ is a simple $k[\Gamma]$-module which is not isomorphic to its contragredient $U^{\vee}$. \item $V=V_{\chi}$ is simple, isomorphic to its contragredient, but $\chi ^2\neq 1$. \end{enumerate} Moreover, the isometry class of $(V, Q)$ as an orthogonal representation is determined by the isomorphism class of $V$ in the last two cases. \item There exists a decomposition of $(V, Q)$ into an orthogonal sum of indecomposable orthogonal representations.
-In particular, $\det Q$ is determined by the restriction of $Q$ to the $\Gamma ^2$-fixed part of $V$. \end{enumerate} \end{Prop}
+In particular, $\det Q$ is determined by the isomorphism class of the underlying $k[\Gamma]$-module $V$ and the restriction of $Q$ to the largest subspace of $V$ fixed by $\{ \gamma ^2\mid \gamma \in \Gamma \}$. \end{enumerate} \end{Prop}

 \begin{ex} Let $a$ be a positive divisor of $n$ and let $\Gamma ^a\subset \Gamma$ denote the unique subgroup of order $n/a$.
 The regular $k[\Gamma]$-module $k[\Gamma]$ has canonical $\Gamma$-submodules